Emily King

 Emily King (born Emily Cowings; July 10, 1985) is an American singer and songwriter.
 She started her career in 2004 and her first album East Side Story was released in August 2007.
-In December 2007, she was a Grammy nominee for Best Contemporary R&B Album.
+In December 2007, she was a Grammy Award nominee for Best Contemporary R&B Album.
 In 2019, she was nominated for Best R&B Song for "Look at Me Now" and her album Scenery was nominated for Best Engineered Album, Non-Classical.
-In 2020 Emily King was nominated again, for Best R&B Performance with her song "See Me".
+In 2020, King was nominated again, for Best R&B Performance with her song "See Me".

 Biography

-Born in New York City in 1985, King grew up in a small apartment on the Lower East Side.
+Born in 1985 in New York City, King grew up in a small apartment on the Lower East Side.
 Her parents, Marion Cowings and Kim Kalesti, were a singing duo who performed and traveled regularly taking her and her older brother with them.
-At age 16, King left high school after earning her GED to pursue her music career.
-She began playing shows in restaurants and venues around New York City including CBGB and The Bitter End.
+At the age of 16, King left high school after earning her GED to pursue her music career.
+She began playing shows in restaurants and venues around New York City, including CBGB and The Bitter End.